Generalized Anxiety Disorder in Children and Adolescents

 • Sleep disturbance

-Occasionally, generalized anxiety disorder can be confused with attention-deficit/hyperactivity disorder (ADHD) because generalized anxiety disorder can cause difficulty paying attention and can result in psychomotor agitation (ie, hyperactivity).
+Occasionally, the symptoms of generalized anxiety disorder can be confused with those of attention-deficit/hyperactivity disorder (ADHD) because generalized anxiety disorder can cause difficulty paying attention and can result in psychomotor agitation (ie, hyperactivity).
 However, in ADHD, children also have difficulty concentrating and feel restless when they are not anxious.
 Some children have both ADHD and an anxiety disorder.

 • Sometimes anxiolytic medications, usually selective serotonin reuptake inhibitors (SSRIs)

 Because the focus of symptoms is diffuse, generalized anxiety disorder is especially challenging to treat with behavioral therapy.
-Relaxation training is often more appropriate.
+Relaxation training and breathing exercises are often more appropriate.

 Patients who have severe generalized anxiety disorder or who do not respond to psychotherapeutic interventions may need anxiolytic medications.
-As with other anxiety disorders, SSRIs (see table Medications for Long-Term Treatment of Anxiety and Related Disorders
+As with other anxiety disorders, SSRIs are typically the drugs of choice (see table Medications For Long-Term Treatment of Anxiety, Depression, and Related Disorders).
+Buspirone is sometimes used for children who cannot tolerate SSRIs; however, it is much less effective ().
+Buspirone is sometimes used for children who cannot tolerate SSRIs; however, it is much less effective (1).
+Gastrointestinal distress or headache may be limiting factors in dosage escalation.

 Key Points